haukegravenkamp/GridapReynoldsEquation/README.md

 I closely followed the Gridap tutorials at [github.com/gridap/Tutorials](https://github.com/gridap/Tutorials) to implement this application.
 They are great if you want to get started using Gridap.

 ## content
-The module consists of only one file:
+- 'GridapReynoldsEquation.jl': main file of the module
-- 'GridapReynoldsEquation.jl' contains the definition of the partial differential equation, domain, finite-element spaces, as well as functions for plotting and performing a convergence test.
+- 'Reynolds_functions.jl': contains basically all functions defining the problem, the definition of the partial differential equation, domain, finite-element spaces, as well as functions for plotting and performing a convergence test.

-The other files are related to the specific numerical examples as presented in the paper:
+- 'testRuns*.jl': needed for precompilation using PrecompileTools.
+- 'ReynoldsExampleLoads.jl': defines loads, analytical solutions, boundary conditions, initial conditions for the three examples as in the paper.
+The loads have been computed using the Matlab program *Manufactured solutions* [3].
 - 'example*.jl' are the input files and main scripts to run in order to reproduce the examples
-- 'manufacturedSolutionsMatlab' contains the functions defining body loads.
-They have been computed using the Matlab program *Manufactured solutions* [3]
 - 'results' contains the 'state' files for plotting the results in Paraview (optional).

 ## prerequisites